FortinetCloudCSE/k8s-201-workshop/content/01GettingStarted/5_Task4.md

 ```
 ### Config cFOS

 By default, cFOS does not have an SSH server installed, so you cannot SSH into cFOS for configuration.
-Instead, you need to use `kubectl exec` to access the cFOS shell for configuration.
+Instead, you need to use **kubectl exec** to access the cFOS shell for configuration.
 Another way to configure cFOS is by using a [ConfigMap](/05configmapsecrets.html) or the REST API.

 For CLI configuration, the cli parser is "/bin/cli", the default username is "admin" with no password.

-To use `kubectl exec` to access the cFOS shell, you need to know the cFOS pod name first.
+To use **kubectl exec** to access the cFOS shell, you need to know the cFOS pod name first.
 You can use `kubectl get pod -n $cfosnamespace` to display the pod name, then use `kubectl exec -it po/<cFOS podname> -n cfostest -- /bin/cli`  to access the cFOS shell:

-or you can copy/paste below script to get into cFOS.

-- get into cFOS cli
+{{% expand title="Use this script for quick access into cFOS" %}}

 ```bash
 podname=$(kubectl get pod -n $cfosnamespace -l app=cfos -o jsonpath='{.items[*].metadata.name}')
 kubectl exec -it po/$podname -n $cfosnamespace -- /bin/cli
 ```

-enter username **admin** with empty password. now you can use cFOS cli
+{{% /expand %}}

+- Username **admin**
+- Password: **<empty>**

 ```
 User: admin